-The command's parameters (SDL, PSIZE, GETVIS) are used to increase the SVA size beyond the size set by the DOS/VSE IPL routine.
-They serve to add space for

-- System Directory List (SDL) entries

-- phases that you want to have loaded into the SVA

-- the system GETVIS area.
+- The command's parameters (SDL, PSIZE, GETVIS, PSLD) are used to increase the SVA size beyond the size set by the IPL program.
+They serve to add space for - System Directory List (SDL) entries - phases that you want to have loaded into the SVA - the system GETVIS area - second level directory entries for private core image libraries.